 |= 7 units|

-The seven DSF300 fans are positioned by taking into consideration their Fan Spread, each fan is one spread away from its neighbor, and half a spread away from the walls.
+The seven DSF300 fans are positioned by taking into consideration fan spread and occupancy.
 Four fans are placed near the assembly line, which can be considered an area of high occupancy, while the remaining three fans cover the less frequently occupied storage racks.
 These three fans are also not placed directly over top of the storage racks, in order to minimize airflow interference.

 A Continental Fan SCN speed controller is used to turn down the speed of all seven fans during off-peak hours of operation.